-If yo've ever wondered how you can volunteer to help The United Nations in its various projects taking place around the globe, this website will provide you with all of the information you need.
+If you've ever wondered how you can volunteer to help The United Nations in its various projects taking place around the globe, this website will provide you with all of the information you need.

 It offers insights into what opportunities are available, how to go about volunteering, and how these projects have a direct impact on the people in the countries they are taking part in.
 There are volunteer options on five continents available at all times, with some really interesting programs to attach to.

-On a volunteer vacation or trip with the non-profit Earthwatch Institute you get the opportunity to visit some truly unique locations and ecosystems around the world, and take steps to help protect those places from climate change, deforestation, and a wide variety of other threats.
+On a volunteer vacation or trip with the nonprofit Earthwatch Institute, you get the opportunity to visit some truly unique locations and ecosystems around the world and take steps to help protect those places from climate change, deforestation, and a wide variety of other threats.
 This is one of the best programs for those who want to focus on conversation, particularly in developing parts of the world.

 The American Jewish World Service (AJWS) offers individual and group service programs for Jews interested in traveling to foreign countries to volunteer for grassroots social change projects.
 The organization's goals are to stamp out poverty and promote human lives, which may sound lofty but are certainly worthy causes.